yar3333/nanofl-site-content/docs/command_line.md

 ## Normal mode
-In normal mode IDE starts as usual and support interactions with user after command-line arguments processing Don't use this in batch processing due to some limits (not support relative file paths, process can exit without waiting real IDE closing, exit code may be wrong).
+In normal mode IDE starts as usual and support interactions with user after command-line arguments processing.
+Don't use this in batch processing due to some limits (not support relative file paths, process can exit without waiting real IDE closing, exit code may be wrong).
 ```
 NanoFL.exe [ <options> ] [ <file_to_load_or_import> | <script_file_to_execute.js> ] ...